How to setup a replica for replication in 6 simple steps with Percona XtraBackup¶

 All the things you will need¶

-Setting up a slave for replication with Percona XtraBackup is really a very straightforward procedure.
+Setting up a replica for replication with Percona XtraBackup is a straightforward procedure.
 In order to keep it simple, here is a list of the things you need to follow the steps without hassles:

 A system with a MySQL-based server installed, configured and running.
 This system will be called